 Decisions to continue to turn towards terrain should be made early when flying parallel to the ridge so as to preserve the turn away option.
-The decision needs to be made each and every turn until a safe height above terrain.
+Decisions need to be made during each and every turn until at a safe height above terrain.
 It is helpful to verbalise the decision to commit to the turn.

-• Co-ordination
+Co-ordination